robotnic/angular-xmpp/README.md

 ```command
 grunt watch --force
 ```
-The result have be views in the "build" folder
+The result is in the "build" folder

 If you are happy with your work run